Khan1832/Verilog/Memory/readme.md

 The Verilog module `memdes` implements a memory design with a specified width, depth, and address width.
 It provides functionalities to read and write data into memory locations.
 The testbench (`tb`) demonstrates various test scenarios to validate the functionality of the memory design.

 # Usage
-1.Clone the repository:
+1. Clone the repository:

   git clone https://github.com/<username>/<repository>.git
   cd <repository>

-2. Open the project in your preferred Verilog development environment.
+3. Open the project in your preferred Verilog development environment.

-3. Simulate the design using the provided testbench (`tb` or `tb_bd`) to test different memory read and write scenarios.
+4. Simulate the design using the provided testbench (`tb` or `tb_bd`) to test different memory read and write scenarios.

 # Testing